mlefeb01/SpawnerPlugin/README.md

 downloaded at https://dev.bukkit.org/projects/vault

 ## Custom Spigot Events
-This plugin adds 4 new events
+This plugin adds 4 new events...
 * SpawnerExplodeEvent - Fired when a spawner is destroyed via explosion
 * SpawnerMineEvent - Fired when a spawner is broken by a player
 * SpawnerPlaceEvent - Fired when a player places a mob spawner
 * SpawnerChangeEvent - Fired when a player changes a mob spawner with a mob egg

-In order to use these events in your plugin, you need to add this plugin as a dependency.
-After doing that, you will be able to listen to these events in your own plugin!

 ## SpawnerAPI
 To use the API create a reference to the SpawnerAPI singleton